 Default RSD options

-Tax defaults the options that should be chosen so that your 2017 tax ledger contains as much historical information as possible and MYOB strongly recommends that you accept those defaults.
+Tax defaults the options that you should accept so that as much historical information as possible is retained.
+We strongly recommend that you do not change these defaults.

-If you have set your own defaults in a previous year, those defaults will be rolled over to 2017.
+If you've set your own defaults in a previous year, those defaults will be rolled over to the new year.
 Therefore if you were not satisfied with the results of the roll-over last year then it is strongly advised that you reset the defaults as shown in the following screenshots and read the information below on the function that each option performs.